Six Foods to Help Maintain Normal Hemoglobin Levels

 One day, you climb a ladder and realize that you feel extremely tired.
 Then, you realize that sometimes your heart beats too hard, for no apparent reason.
 You get scared and go to the doctor.

 Fortunately, it’s not as serious as you thought.
 “You have low hemoglobin levels,” he says, “you’re just anemic.”
 You breathe a sigh of relief, you come out of the doctor’s office and suddenly you have a question, “What can I eat to have normal hemoglobin levels?”

-In either case, we recommend that you give it a chance.
+- In either case, we recommend that you give it a chance.
 With time you will get used to it and you will benefit a lot from eating it.
 In fact, it is one of the most effective foods for your hemoglobin levels.

-In addition, there are very appetizing recipes that will teach you to appreciate it.
+- In addition, there are very appetizing recipes that will teach you to appreciate it.

-3. Vegetables rich in vitamin C
+Vegetables that are rich in vitamin C

 Given what we’ve said above, below we present a list of vegetables with the most vitamin C. You’ll fortify all of your dishes, and attain normal hemoglobin levels if you use these.

-- Peppers, especially if they’re raw
+- Peppers, especially raw

 - Brussels sprouts

-4. Foods rich in folic acid
+3. Foods rich in folic acid

 However, we’re used to only referring to it in the context of typical tablets taken during pregnancy.
 Therefore, we often don’t know what other sources contain it.

 So, we want to offer another list that will help you design a dish to bring your hemoglobin levels back to normal.